hkhc/jarbird/README.md

 gradle.publish.secret=API Secret
 ```

-When all of these are presents, the plugin adds a task `spPublishToGradlePortal`  that you can publish the plugin to Gradle Portal.
+When all of these are presents, the plugin adds a task `jbPublishToGradlePortal`  that you can publish the plugin to Gradle Portal.

 Gradle find the location of the local repository in the following order: